 The Best Vegan Pad Thai Zucchini Noodles

 If all you’ve ever had is wheat-based noodles, I have some good news for you.
 Zucchini noodles are a nice, healthful replacement.
 I love having a gluten-free noodle that’s naturally low in carbs and high in plant-based nutrients.

 It’s good to add healthy recipes to your repertoire.
-It doesn’t mean everything you eat has to be the epitome of health (for example my Vegan Blueberry Cake Recipe from last week), but it’s good to have some go-to dishes in your routine that fits in the uber healthy category.
+It doesn’t mean everything you eat has to be the epitome of health (for example my Vegan Blueberry Cake Recipe from last week), but it’s good to have some go-to dishes in your routine that fits in the uber nutritious category.
 I just happen to think these Vegan Pad Thai Zucchini Noodles fit that description.

 But don’t take my word for it.
-Here’s some of the reasons this vegan pad thai with zucchini noodles recipe is oh-so-healthy:
+Here are some of the reasons this vegan pad thai with zucchini noodles recipe is oh-so-good for you:

-- Zuchhinis are lean, green machines, full of Vitamin A, magnesium, folate and so many more needed phytonutrients
+- Zucchinis are lean, green machines, full of Vitamin A, magnesium, folate, and more

 Do you see what I’m talking about?
 These 10-Minute Vegan Pad Thai Zucchini Noodles delivers lots of delicious healthiness…fast!